Bellador/MotifDetection/README.md

 <p align="center">
   <img src="https://github.com/Bellador/MotiveDetection/blob/master/le_mont_saint_michel_submap_newlegend2.png" title="class specific model precision">
 </p>
-We identified two motifs of Le Mont-Saint-Michel based on Creative Commons Flickr imageswith a minimum of five unique authors and motif images.
-The figure illustrates the spatialdistribution and proportion between the input data, the formed spatial clusters and finally theresulting motifs.
+We identified two motifs of Le Mont-Saint-Michel based on Creative Commons Flickr images with a minimum of five unique authors and motif images.
+The figure illustrates the spatial distribution and proportion between the input data, the formed spatial clusters and finally the resulting motifs.